vlad-bb/CleanFolder_App/README.md

 # CleanFolder_App
- This app is for organizing files in your folders
+This app is for organizing files in your folders.
+In this project I use single-threaded and multi-threaded programming.
+The results of speed in different work programm shows as multi-threaded programming is more faster than single-threaded.
+Folder size: 151,7 MB
+Speed test work with 1 Thread 0.0749 sec
+Speed test work with Pool Threads = 2 0.0018 sec
+Speed test work with Pool Threads = 4 0.0007 sec